Empirical Design in Reinforcement Learning

 Now that we have our sensitivity curve, how do we interpret it?
 If the sensitivity curve is reasonably flat---the minimum performance is close to the maximum---for a wide range of hyperparameter values, then we might say that this partially-specified algorithm is insensitive and so it will not be challenging to define a fully-specified algorithm for deployment.
 If the sensitivity curve indicates a large difference in performance within a narrow region of hyperparameter values, then we would say this partially-specified algorithm is highly sensitive and conclude that defining a fully-specified version for deployment might be difficult.

 Such comprehensive experiments can be expensive, and it can be tempting to test only a small number of hyperparameter settings.
 However, we always have to ask ourselves if we have compromised our empirical design. {\bf There is no point in running a flawed experiment, even if it is more feasible in terms of computation.} An alternative choice would be to ask research questions that better match our computational resources.
 Remember, some empirical questions are simply more challenging to answer than others.
-For example, it is challenging to convincingly show that an algorithm is insensitive---this would require testing a wide-range of values with a large number of intermediate values\footnote{We could more thoughtfully sample the hyperparameters to get an accurate sensitivity curve.
+For example, it is challenging to convincingly show that an algorithm is insensitive---this would require testing a wide-range of values with a large number of intermediate values, possibly with multiple environments.\footnote{We could more thoughtfully sample the hyperparameters to get an accurate sensitivity curve.